 You can expect to be greeted warmly when you visit Mt.
 Calvary.
-If you need directions just ask.
-Further, you are welcome to worship and to come to Sunday School or the Adult Bible Class between services Sunday morning.
+If you need directions, just ask.
+You are welcome to worship and to come to Sunday School or the Adult Bible Class between services on Sunday mornings.

 There is no dress code.
 Casual, comfortable clothing is the norm.
 As in everything we do, we live and dress to the glory of God.

-We love children to learn to worship the Lord with their parents.
-If needed during worship there is a cry room with closed circuit television to hear and watch the service.
-There is Sunday School for ages pre-school through high school, there is confirmation classes for 6-8th grade, Kids for Christ fits well for the younger children, and we have youth activities on Wednesday evenings.
+We love children learning to worship the Lord with their parents.
+We have children's messages at every service.
+If needed during worship, there is a cry room with closed circuit television to hear and watch the service.
+There is Sunday School for preschool through high school.
+There are confirmation classes for 6th-8th grade students.
+Kids 4 Christ fits well with younger children and we have youth activities on Wednesday evenings.

 Regardless of the method of joining the congregation we would ask each person to fill out the application for membership available from either pastor or the church office.
 The procedure: Membership applications are turned into the church office, then they are presented to the Board of Elders.
 With the pastor’s recommendation new members are received privately at this meeting.
 Then normally on an appropriate Sunday following the Elders meeting each new member is given the honor to profess their faith publicly.
 See Romans 10:10.
 Once received into membership by professing the same faith as the congregation, the new member is invited to attend the Lord’s Supper and participate in all activities of the congregation.